Johneriksson88/quiz-app/README.md

 - The most testing has been making sure the app works well on different screen sizes.
 On the smaller screen sizes i removed the images since they took up too much vertical screen space .
 I wanted the user to be able to see the question and answers without much scrolling while under time pressure.
 - I encountered a bug where the footer showed up on top of the rendered elements in the progress bar.
 Since the progress bar is created in the javascript the footer didn't take that content into consideration when placing itself on the bottom.
 I tried to work around this problem by googling, but no solution i encountered worked.
 The result was to remove the footer at a breaking point in the screen width.
+- I removed the question prefixes (A, B, C and D) on smaller screen sizes since they took up too much horizontal space.

 ### Validator Testing